Open-Agriculture/AgIsoStack-Arduino/README.md

 # AgIsoStack-Arduino
 AgIsoStack is a free ISOBUS (ISO11783) and SAE J1939 compatible CAN stack that makes communication on off-highway vehicle CAN networks easy.

+This library is based on the larger [AgIsoStack++ project](https://github.com/Open-Agriculture/AgIsoStack-plus-plus), which provides a CMake build system and additional supported CAN hardware.

-Currently this library is compatible with Teensy hardware only.
+Currently this Arduino library is compatible with Teensy hardware only.
 ESP32 support will likely be added at some point, but for now PlatformIO + ESP-IDF is supported for ESP32 platforms via the [main repo](https://github.com/Open-Agriculture/AgIsoStack-plus-plus).

 ### Features